SmithEcophysLab/ecophys_sp2021/Notes/notes_04.13.2021.md

 	- [Link to slides](../Lecture_Slides/slides_04.13.2021.pdf)

 ## Homework
-- Read TBD and complete feedback.
+- Read Ziska et al. (2016) and complete feedback.
 The full citation and link can be found in the [class readings PDF](../Readings/readings_ecophys_sp2021.pdf).
 - Work on literature review